Info Upon Admittance

 Can I tour a residence hall room before school starts?

 Undergraduate Housing and University Residential Life DO NOT offer tours of housing facilities and individual rooms.
 Contact Undergraduate Admission for information on campus tours and Purple Preview.

 How long are the beds?
 I heard that I will need special sheets.

 Mattresses in Northwestern's Residential Colleges and Halls are 80" in length.
 Bedding manufacturers also refer to this size as an "extra long twin."

 Can I ship items to Campus?

 Yes!
 Residential Services has partnered with University and Student Services’ Ship-to-Your-Room program to offer a convenient way to ship your belongings ahead of move-in day.
-Items can be shipped from August 23 to September 6.
+Items can be shipped in late August.
 See universityandstudentservices.com for details.
 Please note that Residential Services will not accept packages mailed directly to campus before move-in day; for full guidelines see northwestern.edu/living/services/mail.

 Can I move in early?

 Special exceptions can be made for students to move in to their residence halls early.
 Information about early arrival will be available mid-July.
 Thank you for your patience!

 When should I arrive on Move In Day?